 Whether your school is looking for hour-long Kong Fu or calligraphy workshops, or year-long teaching support, we are the people to ask.
 Our services to schools do not stop at the classroom.
-We organise study tours to China for students and principals, language proficiency testing, competitions and school excursions and incursions tailored to your needs.
+We organise study tours to China for students and principals, language proficiency testing, the Chinese Bridge (Hanyu Qiao) competition and school excursions and incursions tailored to your needs.

 Please contact us if you would like more information on any of the services below.

 More than 40 Western Australian schools now benefit from Australia’s largest Chinese language support program.
 The program, which includes both private and public schools, extends as far afield as Albany, Bunbury, Geraldton and Kalgoorlie.

 In each school, a volunteer native speaker from the Confucius Institute assists the school’s own Chinese teachers to deliver their Chinese language program.
 Most volunteers work with just one or two schools and usually stay for periods of up to one year.

 Partner schools will be required to sign Agreements with the University and the Volunteer outlining the roles and obligations of all parties.